 1. Criminal activity is revealed;

-2. A member of a critical incident stress management team is a witness or a party to a critical incident that prompted the peer support services;
+2. A member of a critical incident stress management or peer support team is a witness or a party to a critical incident that prompted the peer support services;

-3. A member of a critical incident stress management team reveals the content of privileged information to prevent a crime against any other person or a threat to public safety;
+3. A member of a critical incident stress management or peer support team reveals the content of privileged information to prevent a crime against any other person or a threat to public safety;

-5. A member of a critical incident stress management team reveals the content of privileged information to the employer of the emergency medical services or public safety personnel regarding criminal acts committed or information that would indicate that the emergency medical services or public safety personnel pose a threat to themselves or others.
+5. A member of a critical incident stress management or peer support team reveals the content of privileged information to the employer of the emergency medical services or public safety personnel regarding criminal acts committed or information that would indicate that the emergency medical services or public safety personnel pose a threat to themselves or others; or